its-cyberjaya/IT-Society-website/_posts/2020-07-08-FCI-Jumpstart-Orientation-2020.md

 We have prepared a coding workshop (Introduction to Web Development with HTML and GitHub), a virtual industrial sharing session and a mini competition.
 These activities will give you a jump-start for your academic year in MMU!

 Unlike previous Jumpstarts, this year's event will be fully online.
-Register [now](https://docs.google.com/forms/d/e/1FAIpQLSewxcz4-69cj-sHcuBNgpRDCJpkH1amYPQKG17mXhn4h9T-mg/viewform) and see what we have up our sleeves. 😁
+Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSewxcz4-69cj-sHcuBNgpRDCJpkH1amYPQKG17mXhn4h9T-mg/viewform" target="_blank">now</a> and see what we have up our sleeves. 😁